JKAnderson409/typescript-fullstack-boilerplate/README.md

 ## Prerequisites

 * [Nodemon](https://www.npmjs.com/package/nodemon) - Most Node.JS users already have this installed globally, but "nodemon" can be replaced with "node" in the dev:server and dev:test scripts.

+*[Typescript/Webpack] - The scripts assume that you have "tsc" and "webpack-dev-server" commands available in your PATH.

 ## Usage